The Revenue Architect

 Unless you have a monopoly on your industry, it’s inevitable that you will lose more deals than you win.
 However, many sales teams make the mistake of chalking up their losses to things outside their control, like features or pricing, even when win rates can be increased simply by improving your sales process.

-• Timing not right—used when the buyer slows or stalls the deal because something else has taken priority.
+4. Timing not right.
+When the buyer slows or stalls the deal because something else has taken priority.
 Sometimes also captured as “no decision”.

-• Feature missing—used when the buyer says they needed a feature that you didn’t have.
+6. Feature missing.
+When the buyer says they need a feature that you didn’t have.

-1. Have your sales development reps actually verify the prospect’s situation and pain before booking the call with an AE.
+1. Verify the prospect’s situation and pain before booking the call with an AE.
 This can be done quite easily over email once you’ve engaged a prospect through relevant insights.

 2. Send an agenda ahead of the call and ask what else the prospect would like to cover during the meeting.
 This gives your prospect the opportunity to give themselves a reason to come to the meeting.